Thermal Mass Cooling

 QuietCool should be used anytime the outside air temperature is lower than the inside temperature.
 This is key for the principle of Thermal Mass Cooling to work.

-What do many people do when they come home after work and it is really hot outside but cool outside?
+What do many people do when they come home after work and it is really hot inside but cool outside?
 They open their windows instead of turning on their A/C so they can draw in that cool air.
 These open windows create a cross breeze and cool the home through thermal mass cooling.

 The “passive” cross breeze described above becomes an “active” breeze for QuietCool homeowners and this is the key to thermal mass cooling.
 Passive breezes within a home will eventually cool the ambient air to a comfortable level but will not move enough air to cool the mass within the home.